mmandernach13/astromech/README.md

 This repository, maintained by [mmandenach13](https://github.com/mmandenach13), is located at [github.com/mmandenach13/astromech](https://github.com/mmandenach13/astromech).

 ## Features
-- **Movement Control**: Drive and rotate the droid using continuous servos for wheels and standard servos for shoulder mechanisms.
+- **Movement Control**: Drive and rotate the droid using DC motors for wheels and standard servos for shoulder mechanisms.
 - **PID Heading Control**: Maintains a specified heading using a PID controller with data from an MPU6050 sensor.
 - **Obstacle Detection**: Uses ultrasonic distance sensors to detect obstacles and adjust the droid's behavior.
 - **Modular Design**: Organized into classes (`Droid`, `MovementServos`, `MPU`, `SensorArray`) for easy maintenance and extensibility.